jameslaneconkling/falcor-local-datasource/README.md

     add(graph, args) {
       const newTodoLabel = args[0];
       const todoCount = graph.todos.length;
-      const newId = `id_${todoCount}`;
+      // NOTE: this is a pretty naive way to derive new ids.  a more robust approach might generate unique ids using
+      // a specific node in the graph, or use a closure, or some other mechanism to yield unique incremental values const newId = `id_${todoCount}`;

       // return array of pathValues